 This is supported on Core Protocol and on the AMQP Protocol.

 58.1.
 Configuring the server

-Large messages are stored on a disk directory on the server side, as configured on the main configuration file.
+When using the file journal large messages are stored on disk on the server.
 The configuration property large-messages-directory specifies where large messages are stored.
-For JDBC persistence the large-message-table should be configured.